xrrocha/nobocoder/README.md

 This trait defines a function `time` that:

-- takes as argument a code block returning a typed value, and
+- takes as argument a code block (`action`) returning a typed value, and
 - returns a tuple with the code block result and the elapsed time in milliseconds

 If we mix this trait into our application we have: